flegaspi700/Chat-AI/docs/02-testing/testing-strategy.md

-# Testing Strategy for NoteChat-AI
+# Testing Strategy for DocuNote

 ## Overview
-This document outlines the comprehensive testing strategy for the NoteChat-AI application, including unit tests, integration tests, and end-to-end tests.
+This document outlines the comprehensive testing strategy for the DocuNote application, including unit tests, integration tests, and end-to-end tests.

 ## Testing Pyramid